THE TEN WORDS

 The keeping of the Ten Commandments is taught throughout the apostolic writings.
 Here is one example for each of the ten, but many more instances could be given:

-1) In Acts 14:8-15 we find Paul and Barnabas preaching to Greeks, who upon witnessing a miracle begin to worship Paul and Barnabas as if they were gods.
-The two apostles immediately put a stop to this, making very clear to these people that they should instead worship "the living God, who made the heaven, the earth, the sea, and all things that are in them".
+1) In Acts 14:8-15 we find the apostles Paul and Barnabas preaching to some Greeks who, upon witnessing a miracle, attempt to worship Paul and Barnabas as if they were gods.
+The two apostles immediately put a stop to this, making it very clear to these people that they should instead worship "the living God, who made the heaven, the earth, the sea, and all things that are in them".

-2) In Acts 17:16 Paul is in Athens and encounters the many idols in the city: "Now while Paul waited for them at Athens, his spirit was provoked within him when he saw that the city was given over to idols".
-He proceeds to instruct the Gentiles of that city in no uncertain terms "Therefore, since we are the offspring of God, we ought not to think that the Divine Nature is like gold or silver or stone, something shaped by art and man’s devising.
+2) In Acts 17:16 Paul encounters many idols in the city of Athens: "Now while Paul waited for them at Athens, his spirit was provoked within him when he saw that the city was given over to idols".
+Therefore he instructs the Gentiles of that city in no uncertain terms, "Therefore, since we are the offspring of God, we ought not to think that the Divine Nature is like gold or silver or stone, something shaped by art and man’s devising.
 Truly, these times of ignorance God overlooked, but now commands all men everywhere to repent" (Acts 17:29-30).

-3) In Revelation 13 and 17 the apostle John is shown a "beast", which is a symbol of the long history of Gentile nations, hostile to God, that conquered God's Holy City and persecuted His people: "So he carried me away in the Spirit into the wilderness.
+3) In Revelation 13 and 17 the apostle John is shown a "beast", which symbolises the succession of Gentile nations, hostile to God, that conquered God's Holy City and persecuted His people for 2520 years: "So he carried me away in the Spirit into the wilderness.
 And I saw a woman sitting on a scarlet beast which was full of names of blasphemy, having seven heads and ten horns".
-These Gentile nations have in common that they all worship false gods and are therefore guilty of "blasphemy", i.e. taking God's name in vain.
+These Gentile nations have in common that they all worship false gods and are therefore guilty of the "blasphemy" of misrepresenting the true God, i.e. taking His name in vain.

-4) The author of the book of Hebrews states unequivocally "There remains, then, a Sabbath-rest for the people of God; for anyone who enters God’s rest (His Kingdom) also rests from their works, just as God did from his (on the first Sabbath) (NIV)".
+4) The author of the book of Hebrews states unequivocally, "There remains, then, a Sabbath-rest for the people of God; for anyone who enters God’s rest (His Kingdom) also rests from their works (every Sabbath), just as God did from his (on the first Sabbath) (NIV)".

-6) In I John 3:15 the apostle John says "Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him".
+6) In I John 3:15 John warns, "Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him".

 7) In I Corinthians 6:9-10 Paul clearly upholds four of the commandments, including the prohibition of adultery, and adds that the keeping of these commandments is required to receive eternal life: "Do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived.
 Neither fornicators, nor idolaters, nor adulterers, nor homosexuals, nor sodomites, nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners will inherit the kingdom of God".

-So we see that all Ten Commandments are taught as a given in the New Testament.
-In Rom 13:9 Paul mentions five of them in one verse.
+So we see that all the Ten Commandments are taught throughout the New Testament.
+Also see Rom 13:9 where Paul mentions five of them in one verse.
 Revelation 14:12 describes God's true "saints" as "those who keep the commandments of God and the faith of Jesus".

 Paul shows the importance of God's commandments in Rom 7:7-12: "What shall we say then?
 Is the law sin?
 Certainly not!
 On the contrary, I would not have known sin except through the law.
 For I would not have known covetousness unless the law had said, “You shall not covet”.
 But sin, taking opportunity by the commandment, produced in me all manner of evil desire.
 For apart from the law sin was dead.
 I was alive once without the law, but when the commandment came, sin revived (sprung up) and I died.
 And the commandment, which was to bring life, I found to bring death.
 For sin, taking occasion by the commandment, deceived me, and by it killed me.
 Therefore the law is holy, and the commandment holy and just and good".
 Note that the commandments are "to bring life".